eduNEXT/eox-core/README.rst

 ⚠️ The Maple version does not support Django 2.2 but it does support Django 3.2 as of eox-core 7.0.

-The plugin is configured for the latest release (Quince).
+The plugin is configured for the latest release (Redwood).
 The following changes in the plugin settings should be applied in order to be used for previous releases.

-If the release you are looking for is not listed, the actual configuration is sufficient or it is incompatible with the current eox-core version.

 **Maple**